NicolasDavies/github-slideshow/_posts/0000-01-02-NicolasDavies.md

+---
 layout: slide
-title:"welcome to our second slide!"
+title: "welcome to our second slide!"

-Your text
+---
 Biggus Dickus